A Good Profile Photo Makes a Winning LinkedIn Profile

 A strong LinkedIn profile picture includes the following key elements:

 A pleasant smile: A good photo is warm and welcoming.
-Show those pearly-whites.
+Show those pearly whites.

 Professional attire: Not every job requires that you wear a suit and tie, but you should dress appropriately.
 Think about the job you’re going for and dress for your first day.

 A pleasing background: Each color and background texture alters the emotional quality of the image.
 Some people choose green or blue backgrounds, which convey trust and stability.
+One friend, a financial advisor, stood next to the Merrill Lynch bull to communicate an association with the financial industry.

 An interesting angle: Your profile picture isn’t a mug shot, so don’t look head on at the camera.
 Instead, try tilting your head slightly or look at the camera over a shoulder.
 You want to avoid symmetry around your head.